speechbrain/speechbrain/README.md

 ## 🎯 Use Cases
 - 🚀 **Research Acceleration**: Speeding up academic and industrial research.
 You can develop and integrate new models effortlessly, comparing their performance against our baselines.

-- ⚡️ **Rapid Prototyping**: Ideal for quick prototyping in time-sensitive industrial projects, embraced by large corporations and startups.
+- ⚡️ **Rapid Prototyping**: Ideal for quick prototyping in time-sensitive projects.

 - 🎓 **Educational Tool**: SpeechBrain's simplicity makes it a valuable educational resource.
 It is used by institutions like [Mila](https://mila.quebec/en/), [Concordia University](https://www.concordia.ca/), [Avignon University](https://univ-avignon.fr/en/), and many others for student training.